What is the MHRM and what do we do? Do we oversee sandwich mines, live for beardedness, or eat puppies?

 1. You add your skills to our database.

 That's it.
-That's all you need to do to help get men equal rights.
 You never know what might be useful.
 Simply being in a particular state or job or frame of mind can be useful.

 You can do more of course, but that's the core of the system; letting people know what you can do and that you are willing to help.

 When one of the members creates a project that requires your skills, you will be emailed about it.
 You may not be interested in it - so don't reply.
-Nobody knows it's been sent to you.
-You can't be guilted in any way.
 Or it may be a perfect fit.
 So you reply and help out.

 You can also create your own projects and shoutout to people who have skills that you need.
 And you can be as specific as you like.
 If you're doing a project on a specific type of suicide you can call on all Transsexual males in Vancouver with depression (see, state of mind can be useful).
-Or people who are willing to binge-watch Game of Thrones, or people who have a knowledge of the Law in South Australia.
+Or people with an encyclopedic knowledge of Game of Thrones, or people who have a knowledge of the Law in South Australia.

 You can be as involved as you like.
 Set your contact settings to real-time and you'll be notified by email as soon as a project comes up that needs your skills.
 Or set it to weekly or monthly or never.
 If you set it to never, you'll have to come to the site to see if there's anything for you.